RamiroHemmerling/RamiroHemmerling/README.md

 - About Me 👨🏻‍💻
   I'm currently studying at the IMS in Basel, where i acquire skills in term of Computer Science.
-  I to imagine something and build it then 🛠️💻
+  I like to imagine something and build it then 🛠️💻

 - Learning 🧠
   Frontend: